Skip to main content

 Frequently Asked Questions

-Dice People is a action game.
+Dice People is a tactical management game.

 Dice People is available on Nintendo Switch, PC and Windows.